 Cardiac Arrest can happen at any time – do you know what to do?
-Age is not a factor it can happen to a child playing sport or a pensioner doing their weekly shop.
-We all hope it will never happen but think – only one person in ten is saved in the UK in Norway one person in four is saved!!
+Age is not a factor – it can happen to a child playing sport or a pensioner doing their weekly shop.
+We all hope it will never happen but think – only one person in ten is saved in the UK while in Norway one person in four is saved!!

-Details of training days will added shortly.
-In the meantime, please take a look at the CPR video which shows you everything you need to know and how to use the Defibrillator.
+Please take a look at the CPR video which shows you everything you need to know and how to use the Defibrillator.
 You can watch the video here